Vertical slice: Overview

 So a vertical slice can be defined as "the sum of the work that has to be done in every layer that is involved in getting a specific feature working."
 A vertical slice doesn't necessarily affect every component in the software.
 For example, if the solution contains a web service, it would live in the same "floor" as the UI, and a feature like "supporting login/logout in webservice" that involves only the web service does not require a change in the UI, but the business and database access layers.

-Vertical user stories

-A vertical user story encapsulates the action of one function.

-An example of a vertical user story is, "As an end user I must be able to log into my company portal so that I can perform the functions of my job."

-Acceptance criteria

-Acceptance criteria are conditions of satisfaction.
-This story is "done" when the detailed functionalities are completed.